PEXANE2/azure-docs.tr-tr/articles/virtual-machines/linux/policy.md

 }
 ```

-Aşağıdaki örnek, onaylanan görüntü kimliklerini belirtir:
+Aşağıdaki örnekte onaylı resim kimlikleri belirtin:

 ```json
 {